 Calculate missed opportunities

-The loss of opportunity is the most important information you can obtain from an opportunity cost estimate.
+The loss of opportunity is the most important information you can obtain from an opportunity cost vs stock market estimate.
 It allows you to see the real-world repercussions of selecting one of two options.
-Calculating the opportunity cost of investing in new machinery rather than improving old machinery, for example, might assist you in identifying the potential rewards of your investment.
+Calculating the opportunity cost represents investing in new machinery rather than improving old machinery, for example, might assist you in identifying the potential rewards of your investment.
 Because older machinery may be more prone to breakdown, purchasing new machinery may make more economical sense.
-Knowing how to spot these possibilities enables for more informed decision-making to maximize resources.
+Knowing how to spot these possibilities enables more informed business decision making to maximize resources and avoid sunk cost refers.

 Determine the relative cost of various investment alternatives.

 Another advantage of opportunity cost assessment is that it allows you to compare the relative costs of different investments as well as the possible rewards of each.
-This information enables you to select the investment that provides the greatest benefit to you.
+This information enables you to select the investment that provides the greatest benefit to you, helping you make a profitable investment choice with the help of a financial advisor.

 For example, a company may evaluate purchasing two new programmable sewing machines or five used non-programmable alternatives for the same price.
 After assessing current and projected orders, the company believes that the five old machines are preferable since they can boost output while reducing training time.